oxford-arc/jade-docs/docs/source/jade/scheduler/index.rst

 Environment variables
 ---------------------

-At the time a job is launched into execution, Slurm defines multiple environment variables, which can be used from within the submission script to define the correct workflow of the job.
+At the time a job is launched into execution, SLURM defines multiple environment variables, which can be used from within the submission script to define the correct workflow of the job.
 A few useful environment variables are the following:

 * ``SLURM_SUBMIT_DIR``, which points to the directory where the sbatch command is issued;
 * ``SLURM_JOB_NODELIST``, which returns the list of nodes allocated to the job;